Guitenbay/JunitSelenium/README.md

 **4. Results**

-    the results of the test cases after running the script
+    The results of the test cases after running the script

-### write the test steps in the TestSteps sheet of `data.xlsx`
+### Write the test steps in the TestSteps sheet of `data.xlsx`

 > In the same test case, test steps must have similar Test Case ID and be *sort* by order